TheGreekGoddess/Data_Analysis_and_Visualization_using_Tableau/README.md

 # Tableau Homework - Citi Bike Analytics
 https://public.tableau.com/profile/sparklyvampire#!/vizhome/Tableau_Homework_16015112554110/YOYAnalysis

-# PHENOMENON: YEAR ON YEAR ANALYSIS OF THE MONTH OF JULY FROM 2013 TO 2020
+# PHENOMENON COVID IMPACT YEAR ON YEAR: ANALYSIS OF THE MONTH OF JULY FROM 2013 TO 2020
 ## YOY % CHANGE ANALYSIS
 Considering the data set starts in 2013, it is unsure if the spike in total rider was due to launch as 2014 saw a -43% drop.
 There has been a steady incline in overall rides YOY (Year On Year).
 Trip durations in 2020 are 48% higher YOY and could be due to users working-from-home and having more leisure time.